Mapita/Canary/docs/api-introduction.md

 The library also utilizes [`CanaryTestCallback`](api-callback-class.md) and [`CanaryTestError`](api-error-class.md) classes.
 These classes can be referred to with `canary.Callback` and `canary.Error`, respectively.
 These classes are mainly for internal use and, normally, it will not be necessary to work with them directly.

-# Methods and Attributes
+# List of Attributes

-Here is an exhaustive list of documented [`CanaryTest`](api-introduction.md) methods and attributes.
-Methods and attributes not documented here are liable to change often and without notice; it is not recommended to use undocumented functions or attributes.
+Here is an exhaustive list of documented [`CanaryTest`](api-introduction.md) methods and other attributes.
+Attributes not documented here are liable to change often and without notice; it is not recommended to rely on undocumented implementation details.

 - [abort](api-advanced-usage.md#abort)
 - [aborted](api-status-attributes.md#aborted)